• Level 2

 7. Signs and Symptoms During an Asthma Attack

-By the end of the course, participants will have a deeper understanding of asthma, its symptoms, triggers, medications, and how to respond to asthma attacks effectively.
-This training aims to equip individuals with the skills needed to support those with asthma and ensure their safety in various environments.
+By taking this course, you will gain a deeper understanding of asthma, including its symptoms and allergies, triggers, and treatments.
+This training equips you with the skills needed to support people with asthma and keep them safe in different settings.

 Learning Outcomes

-On completion of the half-day onsite Asthma Awareness course, you will be able to:
+On completion of the half-day Asthma Awareness course, you will be able to:

 • Define what asthma is